 Themes is currently in beta, so you may run into the occasional bug or rough edge as you work with it.
 The feature is rolled out to accounts on the Organization plan — if you'd like access, reach out to your account admin or our support team.

-A theme bundles colors, typography, and spacing into one swappable system.
-Apply a theme to a project, and the whole design takes on its colors, fonts, and layout rhythm.
-Switch themes and everything updates automatically — no manual re-styling.
+A theme bundles colors, typography, spacing, and border radius into one swappable system.
+Use themes to rebrand a project quickly, keep a consistent look across multiple projects, or test different visual directions without rebuilding.
+Apply a theme to a project and the whole design takes on its colors, fonts, layout rhythm, and rounding.
+Switch themes and the project updates to match.

 What's in a theme

-A theme defines three things that flow through every page and element of a project:
+A theme defines four things that flow through every page and element of a project:

-• Colors — your brand palette, the structural colors of the design (page background, text, frames, borders), and any optional decorative colors.
+Colors — your brand palette, the default colors of the design (page background, text, frames, borders), and any optional decorative colors.

-Pick a different theme, and all three re-skin the project at once.
+Pick a different theme, and all four re-skin the project at once.

 How the color system works

-Your brand tokens are Primary, Secondary, Accent, and Neutral.
+Your brand colors are Primary, Secondary, Accent, and Neutral.
 These four colors define your identity.
-Each is a full Tailwind scale, so you get 11 shades to work with per token — generated automatically from a single hex.
+Each is a full 11-shade scale, generated automatically from a single hex.

 Setting up colors